gilch/hissp/docs/macro_tutorial.rst

 Lisp can do things you might not have realized were possible.
-Until you understand what Lisp can do, you're forgoing much of Lisp's power.
+Until you understand what Lisp can do, you're forgoing much of its power.
 This is a tutorial,
 not a reference,
 and I'll be explaining not just how to write macros,